Learn how to instrument Apache Http Server with OpenTelemetry

 webserver_centos7 along with the OpenTelemetry Collector and a Zipkin backend.

-Apache OpenTelemetry Module will be configured and installed in the desired location and Apache server will be started with Apache OpenTelemetry Module.
+OpenTelemetry Module for Apache HTTP Server will be configured and installed in the desired location and Apache HTTP Server will be started with the OpenTelemetry Module.

 Viewing spans on the backend

 As mentioned in docker-compose.yml,

 webserver_centos7 listens on port

 9004, Zipkin listens on port 9411 and the OpenTelemetry Collector listens on